parrt/msds692/hw/recommender.md

 ### Your server will be attacked

+*we moved back to port 5000 so might not be an issue*

 "Don't panic!"
 When you leave your web server up at port 80 for more than a few minutes, you will see people from around the web try to break into your computer.
 For example, you will see URLs like `/mysql/admin/`, `/phpmyadmin/`, `/dbadmin/`, `/mysql/`.
 The attacker is trying to use known exploits or default passwords for these various kinds of servers hoping to get in.
 You will see log entries printed from your flask server that look like this (138.202.1.109 was me):

 ```